Publications of our laboratory

 Abundance and distribution of the Yellow-billed Magpie.
 S. Crosbie, L. Souza, H. Ernest.
 2014.
 Western Birds, The Quarterly Journal of Western Field Ornithologists.

 A new subspecies of Great Gray Owl (Strix nebulosa) in the Sierra Nevada of California, USA.
 J. Hull, A Engilis, J. Medley, E. Jepsen, J. Duncan, H. Ernest, J. Keane.2014.
 Journal of Raptor Research.

 Hummingbird Health: Pathogens and disease conditions in the family Trochilidae.
 LA Godoy, LA Tell, HB Ernest.
-2013.
+2014.
 Journal of Ornithology.
 In loving memory of Loreto Godoy.

 Characterization of avian poxvirus in Anna’s Hummingbird (Calypte anna) in California.
 LA Godoy, LS Dalbeck, LA Tell, LW Woods, RR Colwell, B Robinson, SM Wethington, A Moresco, PR Woolcock, HB Ernest.
 2013.
 Journal of Wildlife Diseases.